Table of Contents

 - Send a credit dispute letter

-- Negotiate “pay for delete”
+- Negotiate a debt settlement and/or “pay for delete”

 - Get help from a credit expert